ahandsel/kintone-for-hackathon/slides.md

     <br>
     The team that <strong>best</strong> uses Kintone in their project wins!
     <br><br>
-    Each member of the winning team will get the prizes!
+    Each member of the winning team will get a prize!
     <br><br>
   </div>
   <div class="left-48">